China’s alliance with Saudi Arabia signals a potential shift in the global order

 Both nations also tout ambitious infrastructure projects.
 The Belt and Road initiative, China’s effort to create a 21st-century Silk Road international trade route by providing the finances to develop series of ports, pipelines, railroads, bridges, and other trade infrastructure to nations across Asia and Africa, is a milestone effort for Xi.
 It’s also received major criticism for potentially exploiting poor nations by essentially loaning them money they can’t pay back, in some cases granting China control over these critical hubs.

-Critically, Saudi Arabia knows it cannot depend on generous US weapons sales under Biden so China is an increasingly viable alternative.
-In fact, Reuters reported, Riyadh is thought to have signed $30 billion in defense contracts at this summit with China.
+Critically, Saudi Arabia knows it cannot depend on generous US weapons sales under Biden, so China is an increasingly viable alternative.
+In fact, Reuters reported, Saudi Arabia is thought to have signed $30 billion in defense contracts at this summit with China.

 How does this affect the US and its global position as a superpower?

-The US-Saudi relationship is longstanding; it officially started toward the end of World War II; the basic oil-for-security trade that has lasted for decades and has been increasingly important to the kingdom, between Iraq’s invasion of Kuwait in the 1990s and the increasing influence of regional rival Iran.
+The US-Saudi relationship is longstanding.
+It officially started toward the end of World War II, and the basic oil-for-security trade has lasted for decades, becoming increasingly important to the kingdom between Iraq’s invasion of Kuwait in the 1990s and the increasing influence of regional rival Iran.
 Despite Saudi repression and alleged human rights abuses, Riyadh could count on US weapons, and the US could almost always count on cheap Saudi oil.

 Under Trump, the relationship between the two nations was somewhere between transactional and downright chummy — Trump even reportedly bragged that he defended MBS against criticism from Congress over Khashoggi’s death.